PuzzelSolutions/SMS/sections/common.md

 <tr><td>type</td><td>Integer</td><td>Always=1 (parameter used to distinguish between MO and DR).
 Note that this parameter is only available on the HTTP GET interface.</td></tr>
 </table>

-### Response when receiving MO SMS messages from Intelecom
+### Response when receiving MO SMS messages from Puzzel

 Your server must respond to the HTTP request with a HTTP 200 header response, any other response code will by default cause a retry of delivery.